There are two ways to increase the net profits from your income property: 1) bring in more money, and 2) spend less.

 7. Raise Your Fixtures to a New Level

-If your budget is not big enough for adding new rooms or even renovating kitchens and bathrooms, but you still want to improve your rental profits, think about fixtures.
-They can also improve the value and the general appearance of your house, and you can make these improvements in a weekend.
+If your budget is not big enough for adding new rooms or renovating kitchens and bathrooms, but you still want to improve your rental profits, think about fixtures.
+They can also improve the value and the general appearance of your house.
+You can make these improvements in a weekend.
 For example:

-E. Replace the cabinet hardware of your kitchen
+- Replace the cabinet hardware in the kitchen

 8. Interior and Exterior Safety